-Royal Opera House Thurrock is based in the dynamic High House Production Park in Purfleet, surrounded by second grade buildings and beautiful converted barns.
+Royal Opera House Thurrock is based in the dynamic High House Production Park in Purfleet, surrounded by Grade II listed buildings and beautiful converted barns.
 The Learning and Participation team in Thurrock has created a busy and ambitious programme to reflect projects from the Royal Opera House and create new innovative events specifically tailored for local communities and residents.

 The Thurrock team works closely with ROH Bridge to deliver projects and make connections with neighbouring counties, including Essex, Havering, Dagenham and Barking and Grays.